i5hi/helpers/vault.md

 Although the code can now be shared more freely, management of secrets is still difficult for the admin; especially once the system gains complexity.

-For a start
-- a system with multiple running services, usually run each service as their own users.
+For a start, a system with multiple running services, usually run each service as their own user.

 This means multiple environment files to be maintained per user.
-- updating secrets becomes difficult
-- backing up secrets becomes difficult
+This makes the difficulty of managing secrets double everytime a new service is added to the system.

 ***Being able to manage all your mission-critical secrets from one place is the primary use-case of Vault.***